fandrien/book-cabin/README.md

 ---

-# Best Value Algorithm
+## Best Value Algorithm

 If no sorting option is specified, flights are ranked using a custom Best Value algorithm.

-The score considers:
+The score combines:

-* Direct flights are preferred
-* Lower ticket prices
-* Shorter total travel duration (including layovers)

-This provides a balance between affordability and convenience.
+- Ticket price (lower is better)
+- Total travel duration (shorter is better)
+- Number of stops (fewer stops are strongly preferred)

+Flights with fewer stops receive a significant advantage, making direct flights rank higher whenever possible.

+The flight with the lowest score is considered the best value.

 ---